Transition to turbulence in nonuniform coronal loops driven by torsional Alfv\'en waves. II. Extended analysis and effect of magnetic twist: Introduction

-Inspired by these results, in \citeauthor{Diazsoler21} (\citeyear{Diazsoler21}; hereafter Paper \citetalias{Diazsoler21}), we investigated the nonlinear evolution of torsional Alfv\'{e}n waves in a straight coronal flux tube with a constant axial magnetic field.
-In Paper \citetalias{Diazsoler21}, see also the torsional model in \citet{Guo19}, we showed that the phase mixing of the torsional Alfv\'{e}n waves generates azimuthal shear flows.
-These flows eventually excite the Kelvin-Helmholtz instability (KHi), as \citet{HeyvaertPriest83} and \citet{Browning84} analytically predicted.
+Inspired by these results, in \citeauthor{Diazsoler21b} (\citeyear{Diazsoler21b}; hereafter Paper \citetalias{Diazsoler21b}), we investigated the nonlinear evolution of torsional Alfv\'{e}n waves in a straight coronal flux tube with a constant axial magnetic field.
+In Paper \citetalias{Diazsoler21b} (see also the torsional model in \citet{Guo19}), we showed that the phase mixing of the torsional Alfv\'{e}n waves generates azimuthal shear flows.
+These flows eventually excite the Kelvin-Helmholtz instability (KHi), as \citet{HeyvaertPriest83} and \citet{Browning84} predicted analytically.
 Phase mixing is a linear phenomenon that occurs when waves in adjacent radial positions oscillate with different frequencies.
-The cause of phase-mixing is the presence of a frequency continuum, whose origin is in the inhomogeneities in density and/or magnetic field \citep[see, e.g.,][]{HeyvaertPriest83,Nocera84,Moortel00,Smith07,Prokopyszyn2019}.
-Phase-mixing increases the values of vorticity and current density and generates small scales, although at a relatively slow pace.
+The cause of phase mixing is a frequency continuum, whose origin lies in the inhomogeneities in density and/or magnetic field \citep[see, e.g.,][]{HeyvaertPriest83,Nocera84,Moortel00,Smith07,Prokopyszyn2019}.
+Phase mixing increases the values of vorticity and current density and generates small scales, although at a relatively slow pace.

-The KHi triggered by phase mixing can evolve nonlinearly forming large eddies that break into smaller eddies.
+The KHi triggered by phase mixing can evolve nonlinearly by forming large eddies that break into smaller eddies.
 This process initiates and drives turbulence.
 Turbulence accelerates the energy cascade to small scales, which might enhance the efficiency of wave energy dissipation \citep{Hillier20}.
 There is evidence that coronal loops may be in a turbulent state \citep{Demoortel14,Hahn14,Liu14,Xie17}.
-The generation of turbulence is also a result obtained by numerous studies of numerical simulations of kink oscillations of coronal loops \citep[see, e.g.,][among others]{Terradas08,Terradas18,Antolin15,Magyar16,Howson17a,Karampelas19,Antolin19}.
+The generation of turbulence is also a result obtained by numerous studies of numerical simulations of kink oscillations of coronal loops \citep[see, e.g.,] []{Terradas08,Terradas18,Antolin15,Magyar16,Howson17a,Karampelas19,Antolin19}.